 Where to Photograph in Alaska

-So instead of naming a favorite, I’ll list a few places I enjoy photographing—mainly from a photographic perspective, not necessarily the pure nature experience or absence of people.
+Instead of naming a favorite place, Iโll list a few locations I enjoy photographing.
 They are not secret spots in any measure, relatively well known, but they are that for a reason.

 Brooks Falls, Katmai National Park

 I like the topographical relief of the Brooks Falls area, the nearby mountains, the aqua-blue water of Naknek lake, the sunrise orientation, the diversity of wildlife, and yes, of course, the tremendous congregations of brown bears.
-Access to Brooks lodge is made via commercial airplane to King Salmon and then by float plane ride to Brooks Lodge, situated on the shores of Naknek Lake.
+Access to Brooks Lodge is made via commercial jet to King Salmon and then by float plane to Brooks Lodge, situated on the shores of Naknek Lake.
 A day trip directly to Brooks from the Anchorage or Homer region is increasingly popular.
-While this might be a great quick chance to see the bears, you miss the excellent light of early morning and late evening.
-So I prefer to go for sufficient time to get familiarized with the animals and their behavior and sample the diversity of weather.
-A campground is inexpensive, but the spots go quickly during prime summertime salmon runs, which bring the bears.
+While this might provide a quick chance to see the bears, you miss the excellent light of early morning and late evening.
+I prefer to go for sufficient time to get familiarized with the animals and their behavior and sample the diversity of weather.
+The Brooks Campground is convenient, but the spots go quickly during prime summertime salmon runs, which bring the bears.

 Prince William Sound